Is Rain Good For Fishing?

 Fish can sense pressure changes through their air bladder, well before humans.
 The larger the bladders of the fish species, the more uncomfortable the fish are in pressure changes.

-Fish are more comfortable when there’s stable high pressure.
+Certain species are more comfortable when there’s stable high pressure.
 With rising barometric pressure after the rain, fish will become more active.
 This is when they look for more food, leading to more fish bite and feeding activity (aka a feeding frenzy).
 Bass, for example, will tend to forage for prey in shallow water as the pressure begins to drop.
 This makes pressured bass a little more enticed to strike a bait or lure when in the strike zone.

 For example, if you’re saltwater fishing for halibut, falling pressure or low barometric pressure is more ideal than high pressure.
 This is mainly because halibut don’t have swim bladders and won’t notice the change in the weather forecast.